Grouping the output

 Unsurprisngly nth_value will return the nth_value, but if we do not specify a range it will return null if the current value is less than the nth.
 If we always want something displayed we need to specify a range

-ntile(n) divides the group into n equal partitions and denotes where partition each row is in.
+ntile(n) divides the group into n equal partitions and denotes which partition each row is in.

 Let us go back to our race and print how much faster a runner needs to go to finish on the podium (1st, 2nd or 3rd), the time of the second runner and finally we will use ntile(2) to determine if they are in the top half of runners